BlueShifTA/terminal-vim/README.md

 - Unified keybinding scheme built around the comma leader and mnemonic prefixes (`j` for jumps, `s` for search, `g` for Git).
 - Project-aware search commands using ripgrep and FZF for both current directory and Git root scopes.
 - Git workflows directly from Vim, including blame, history, GBrowse links, and quick staging/committing.
-- Python (Pyright) and Rust (rust-analyzer) LSP support ready to go; ALE handles formatting with Black/pycln/rustfmt and Prettier/ESLint for JS/TS.
+- Python LSP support (Pyright) ready to go; ALE handles formatting with Black/pycln and Prettier/ESLint for JS/TS.

 ## Quick Start
 1. **Clone** this repository wherever you store your dotfiles, e.g.